Tiramisu-Compiler/tiramisu/README.md

     ISL_INCLUDE_DIRECTORY: path to the ISL include directory
     ISL_LIB_DIRECTORY: path to the ISL library (lib/)

-To get the Halide submodule run the following git command (in the Tiramisu root directory)
+To get the Halide submodule and compile it run the following commands (in the Tiramisu root directory)

     git submodule update --init --remote
+    cd Halide
+    git checkout tiramisu
+    make

+Otherwise, you can use the script retrieve_and_compile_halide.sh to retrieve and compile Halide.
+Note that you need to set the path to an installed LLVM first.
+To do so, set the variable LLVM_PREFIX in the script.

-You may get an access rights error from git when running this command.
-To solve this error, be sure to have you machine's ssh key added to your github account, the steps to do so could be found [HERE](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
+You may get an access rights error from git when running trying to retrieve Halide.
+To solve this error, be sure to have your machine's ssh key added to your github account, the steps to do so could be found [HERE](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

 To build Tiramisu